ob-vest/automatic-app-landing-page/_pages/privacypolicy.md

 # English
 ## Privacy Policy
-The privacy policy is valid from 28 September 2020 for the application “metroplan” developed and published by Onur Bas.
+The privacy policy is valid from 29 December 2020 for the application “metroplan” developed and published by Onur Bas.
 ### Collection of Information
 metroplan collects information by you searching in the application.
-This information is stored solely on the device.
+This information is stored on the device and the third party service "Rejseplanen".
 ### Use of Information
 The information collected is used to request trip information through the third party service “Rejseplanen”.
 ### Sharing of Information